Can you give us a bit of background information on yourself?

 Parents are our partners.
 In my opinion, the key to a successful youth sports environment in any club is high-quality parent education and better coach educators who can deliver both coach and parent education.

-For those parents unaware of their influential role, what advice would you give parents?
+For those parents unaware of their influential role, what advice would you give?

 Develop a relationship with the coach and other parents.
 Be curious and try and do some research around the child in sport.
 For instance, this interview with FC Copenhagen’s Sports Psychologist Johan Fallby is a good place to start.